jeffhowarth/cartographic-modeling/src/problems/area.md

 // ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-You should be able to recyle the majority of your last solution.
+You should be able to recycle the majority of your last solution.
 You just need to do a little surgery.
 Here are some clues:

-* Your dough will need to bands.
+* Your dough will need two bands.
-    1. One of pixel areas with locations that are not THEME AND SITE erased.
+    1. One of pixel areas for locations that are THEME and SITE.
-    2. Another of pixel areas with locations that are not THEME erased.
+    2. Another of pixel areas for locations that are THEME.

 ```js
 var dough = dough_theme_sites.addBands(dough_theme);